Seneca-CDOT/plumadriver/README.md

 The executable path must be set prior to running your code.
 This is the path to the executable created in the **Building Plumadriver** section above.
 The path can be set using:
 `System.setProperty("webdriver.pluma.driver","<path_to_executable>");`

+## Project Structure

+### SessionManager
+The SessionManager object manages all sessions instantiated by the client.

+- #### Properties:
+  - **sessions:** A list of active Session Objects currently being managed
+  - **readinessState:** An object containing:
+    - **status:** property indicating the number of sessions being managed
+    - **value:**  property containing platform specific information, a boolean **ready** indicating that the driver is ready to accept new connections

+- #### Methods:
+  - **createSession(requestBody)** - takes the HTTP request body as an arugment.
+It instantiates a Session object by calling its constructor with requestBody as an argument which performs further validation.
+If no error is thrown by the Session object constructor, the newly created session is added to the SessionManager object's **sessions** list.
+A sessionConfig object is created and returned detailing the session's supported capabilties.

+  - **findSession(sessionID)** - accepts a uuid v1 string identifying a session which it uses to find a specific session within its **sessions** list.
+Throws an **InvalidSessionId** error if the session id is not in the list of active sessions.

+  - **deleteSession(currentSession, request)** - accepts the current Session Object and a string (request) indicating the command to be processed by the Session Object's [process](#) method.
+Finds the index of the current Session Object and removes it from the active sessions list once the Session's process method has completed execution.
+  - **getReadinessState** - updates the SessionManager's readiness state **status** property before returning the readinesss state.